How To Uninstall Apps on Android TV – Even System Apps!

 Next, click on Disable to disable the app.

-A new screen pops up asking to confirm that you want to disable this app on your Android TV.
+A new screen asks to confirm that you want to disable this app on your Android TV.

 Click OK to continue.

-You’re then taken back to the menu and the app disappears from the list.
-However, if you scroll all the way down, you’ll see a new group called Disabled Apps.
+You’re then taken back to the menu, and the app disappears from the list.
+However, if you scroll down, you’ll see a new group called Disabled Apps.

-How to Uninstall System Apps Like Facebook, Netflix & YouTube from Android TV [Without Root]
+How to Uninstall Pre-Installed System Apps Like Facebook, Netflix & YouTube from Android TV Using ADB [Without Root]

-If you want to take it one step further and actually delete that protected, system app from your Android TV, then follow these steps.
+If you want to take it one step further and delete that protected system app from your Android TV, follow these steps.

-In this example, we’re going to be deleting the Netflix that we disabled in the previous section.
+In this example, we will delete the Netflix app we disabled in the previous section.

 Before you begin, you’ll need three things: